relari-ai/continuous-eval/docs/src/content/docs/metrics/Generation/Deterministic/faithfulness.md

 from continuous_eval.metrics import DeterministicFaithfulness

 datum = {
-    "question": "Who wrote 'Romeo and Juliet' and where was he born?", "retrieved_contexts": ["William Shakespeare is the author of 'Romeo and Juliet'."], "ground_truth_contexts": ["William Shakespeare is the author of 'Romeo and Juliet'.", "William Shakespeare is born in Stratford-upon-Avon."], "answer": "William Shakespeare wrote 'Romeo and Juliet'.
-He is born in Ireland", "ground_truths": ["William Shakespeare, born in Stratford-upon-Avon"] }
+    "retrieved_contexts": ["William Shakespeare is the author of 'Romeo and Juliet'."], "answer": "William Shakespeare wrote 'Romeo and Juliet'.
+He is born in Ireland", }

 metric = DeterministicFaithfulness()